cyverse/cyverse-sdk/src/scripts/README.md

 ```

 ## Usage
-This cli is designed to allow you to go through all the steps of selecting an app and running a job through the TACC Discovery Environment without using the visual interface.
+This cli is designed to allow you to go through all the steps of selecting an app and running a job through the Cyverse Discovery Environment without using the visual interface.
 We begin by finding an appropriate app via hierarchies or search, creating a job submission form based on that app's decription, and finallly submitting the job.
 Additionally, tools are available to list and delete previous jobs.
 While walking through usage, I will use the example of counting words in a text file.

 ### Finding an app